A Shepperd Family Tradition

 Shepard Branch and Shepard Lake.
 See Google map below.
 The SHEPARD

-spelling fund in these palce names is a misspelling as W. W. Shepperd always signed his name with the spelling
+spelling found in these palce names is a misspelling as W. W. Shepperd always signed his name with the spelling

 View Larger Map